 Q: What are some of the benefits of applying directly in Italy versus a consulate?

 The wait time to get a citizenship appointment at the consulate plus the wait time for recognition post-appointment can take years.
 It can take 2-3 years to get into the consulate and then another year or more for recognition.
-On average, applications in Italy are finalized in 30-90 days with most people reporting a 7-9 week window from start to finish.
+On average, applications in Italy are finalized in 90-180 days, though there are some who have reported having waited a year or more.